IgniteUI/indigo-design-docfx/en/components/button.md

 | <img class="responsive-img" src="../images/button_do1.png" srcset="../images/button_do1@2x.png 2x" /> | <img class="responsive-img" src="../images/button_dont1.png" srcset="../images/button_dont1@2x.png 2x" /> |
 | <img class="responsive-img" src="../images/button_do2.png" srcset="../images/button_do2@2x.png 2x" /> | <img class="responsive-img" src="../images/button_dont2.png" srcset="../images/button_dont2@2x.png 2x" /> |
 | <img class="responsive-img" src="../images/button_do3.png" srcset="../images/button_do3@2x.png 2x" /> | <img class="responsive-img" src="../images/button_dont3.png" srcset="../images/button_dont3@2x.png 2x" /> |

-## Code Generation

-This section describes some important overrides and how they affect code generation.

-> [!WARNING]
-> Triggering `Detach from Symbol` on an instance of the Button in your design is very likely to result in loss of code generation capability for the Button.

-### Event Property

-When supplied the `🕹️Event` property is used to create a method in the component TypeScript and add an Angular click signature in the HTML.
-When supplied the event must be specified using the curly braces format: {onEventName}.

-### Sketch Elevations

-Button elevation changes in Sketch drawings are not rendered during code generation.
-Each button type has a default elevation that will be applied by the Ignite UI Component.
-Currently, this is a known limitation of the Ignite UI for Angular product that will be resolved in the upcoming releases.

-### Text

-The Text property may contain text, [binding text](../codegen/data-binding.md), or a combination of the two, examples:

-- Settings
-- {settingsLabel}
-- Important {labelText}

-`🕹️DataSource`
-`🕹️Event`

 ## Additional Resources